Date Of Visit:____________________

 Things to keep in mind:

-- Always use a car seat , backward-facing in the back seat until your baby is at least 12 months old and weighs 20 pounds.
+- Always use a backward-facing car seat in the back seat until your baby is 2 years old or reaches the height and weight limit for the seat.

 - Always use your own seat belt.